 Overjet can be a concerning, confidence-sapping condition.
 For some, however, wearing a mouth full of hardware for a year or more raises even more concerns.
-The good news is that this bite misalignment is easily corrected at any age, and home teeth alignment is quickly becoming one of the most popular treatment options available.
+The good news is that this bite misalignment is treatable at any age, and home teeth alignment is quickly becoming one of the most popular treatment options available.

 Table of Contents

 What Is Overjet?

 Overjet is a type of bite misalignment that represents an excessive protrusion of your upper front teeth.
 Overjet doesn’t present any immediate medical issues, but because it alters your bite, it can cause uneven enamel wear and lead to tooth and gum decay down the road.
 Not to mention, having an overjet might make you feel less comfortable with your smile.

 - Jaw discomfort and temporomandibular joint dysfunction (TMD)

 - Difficulty chewing